jasondebolt/phoenix-docker/README.md

 $ git push origin master
 ```

 #### Create a repo in github
 1. Name the docker repo "{your-project}-docker"
-2. Make sure to add this repo under the solmosaic organization
+2. Make sure to add this repo under the solarmosaic organization
 3. Add both the "codebuild-users" and "devops-and-it" groups as admin users.

 #### AWS CodeBuild GitHub OAuth authorization
+- These steps assume use of OneLogin and LastPass.
 * These steps are only required once per AWS account.
 * When using AWS CodeBuild with GitHub webhook integrations, there is a one time setup involving Oauth tokens for new AWS accounts.
 * We will need to use a shared admin GitHub account to authorize these tokens rather than use user specific GitHub accounts.
 1. Sign out of your GitHub account.
 2. Sign out of your OneLogin account.
-3. Sign back into OneLogin as the "devops+mosaic-codebuild@joinmosaic.com" user.
-See lastpass for login credentials.
+3. Sign back into OneLogin as the github access token user.
 4. Once logged in, click on the GitHub app within OneLogin.
 5. At the GitHub login screen, use the username and password specified in lastpass.
-6. Verify that you are logged into GitHub as the mosaic-codebuild user and not your mosaic github user.
+6. Verify that you are logged into GitHub as the github access token user.
 7. In the new AWS account, open the AWS CodeBuild console and a new job called "test".
 8. Create a simple CodeBuild job using GitHub as the source, and click on the "Connect to GitHub" button.
 9. A dialog box will appear where you can authorize "aws-codesuite" to access the GitHub organization.
 10. Now you can allow CloudFormation to automatically create GitHub webhooks associated with this AWS account.
-11. Log out of the mosaic-codebuild GitHub account.
+11. Log out of the github token user's GitHub account.
-12. Log out of the mosaic-codebuild OneLogin account.
+12. Log out of the github token user's OneLogin account.
 13. Log back into your OneLogin and GitHub accounts.

 #### Create or update the stack